awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 + Various system services will be stopped as a result of the button press event\. **systemd** handles a graceful shutdown of the system\.
 Graceful shutdown is triggered by the ACPI shutdown button press event from the hypervisor\.
 + ACPI shutdown will be initiated\.
 + The instance will shut down when the graceful shutdown process exits\.
 There is no configurable OS shutdown time\.
-+ If the instance OS does not shut down cleanly within four minutes, a hard reboot is performed\.
++ If the instance OS does not shut down cleanly within four minutes, a hard shutdown is performed\.

 ## Stopping and starting your instances<a name="starting-stopping-instances"></a>